-- a.
-Provide operational support for the elections as the Returning Officer's nominee - b.
-Enforce the election rules by making initial rulings in response to complaints and referring decisions to the Returning Officer where appropriate. - c.
+- d.
+A senior staff member of another Students' Union - 8.
+The Deputy Returning Officer (DRO) shall: - a.
+Provide operational support for the elections as the Returning Officer's nominee - Enforce the election rules by making initial rulings in response to complaints and referring decisions to the Returning Officer where appropriate. - c.
 Be a current member of staff at the Students' Union.